 A morning Euro-Tunnel crossing, a short briefing and then 90 miles of motorway before a short break for coffee and food.
 Then its across country heading into Belgium and the wooded hills of the Ardennes.
-For our first night we will be staying in the historic town of Bastogne – a lovely historic Belgium town made famous by the Battle of the Bulge.
-Importantly, there are lots of restaurants and bars in very close proximity to our hotel in the centre of town.
+For our first night we will be staying close to the Luxembourg border in either the historic Belgium town of Bastogne or the pretty French town of Thionville on the banks of the Moselle.
+In both cases, there are lots of restaurants and bars in close proximity.

 In the morning we will take a nice relaxed ride through the middle of Luxembourg.
 Our route will take us through the beautiful Upper Sûre National Park before heading into Germany.
 We will visit and have lunch at the famous Nurburgring.
 In the afternoon, we will take you from Koblenz to Trier along the banks of the Mosel.
 It is a beautiful, scenic route.
 Our evenings destination will be the German side of the northern Vosges.
 Kaiserslautern is a "city in the woods" in the midst of the Palatinate Forest, one of Germany's largest forest areas.
 K-town as it is frequently know, is a lively place – there is plenty to do in the evening!

 Day 3: Kaiserslautern - Mulhouse (200 miles approx)